realtimeprojects/acre-docker/README.md

 - run your BDD test in a docker container
 - record videos from testruns
 - create validation-ready test reports in zero time
+- monitor live run with vnc or screen sharing

 - supports selenium testing with chrome browser